Evaluating Three Primary Sources

 Students will create methods for identifying similar types of arguments as we begin to evluate the issue of slavery.

-You will create a T-Chart that identifies uses of the techniques listed below along with the support you found for your opinion from the primary sources.
-This assignment will be submitted in printed form.
+Third, create three charts, one about each primary source below.
+Each chart should identify uses of the persuasive techniques listed below. along with the support you found for your opinion from the primary sources.
+This assignment will be added at the bottom of Google doc being used during the school closure this week.

-Your chart should look something like this - the borders are not important.
+Your chart should look something like these - the borders are not important.
+You can copy these if you like.

 Here are the techniques you can consider immediately.
 If you see others you want to use, that's fine.
 I listed these to help you identify the areas we discussed in class.